a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 printMessage();
 ```

-Such a nice powerful tool but Java does not have it.
+Named parameters are such a nice language feature...but Java does not have it.
 This causes a lot of problems, mostly because there are A LOT of situations where
 default parameters really help make code more clear, and also prevent having to make 1000 of the same named methods with one parameter difference
 each.
 Lastly, when constructors in Java get really long, the lack of being able to specify the parameter name to the value when calling it
 makes it REALLY hard to know which value goes well.
 For example: